Looking for the best running harness for large dogs?

 Not only do you want your dog to be comfortable and have their weight distributed so you can control them, but you also want to make sure they won’t choke or become injured from using the harness; therefore, fit is very important.

 Depending on the character of your dog and how excitable they get when it’s time for a walk, you may also want to consider ease of use, especially when it comes to putting the harness on in the first place.

 Try to find something which easily slips over the dog’s head and body, and that easily secures and fastens into place while remaining easy to adjust should you notice it’s a little tight or loose.

-Some harnesses require adjustment prior to and after placing on your dog, so it also depends how well your dog will sit for you to complete this so they are safe and secure.
+Some dog running harnesses require adjustment prior to and after placing on your dog, so it also depends on how well your dog will sit for you to complete this so they are safe and secure.

 It’s important to know exactly what size your dog is and understand which style and fit would be most appropriate.

 You should also give some thought as to where you plan to take your dog and the kind of activities, not to mention the weather you will be facing, should the material of the harness be made from something less than satisfactory.